inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/209-create-a-new-vector-layer.rst

 exist on the ground.
 We have already learned of numerous ways to collect data using OSM tools.
-We learned about GPS to record locations, Walking Papers, and of course, aerial imagery.
+We learned about GPS to record locations, Field Papers and of course, aerial imagery.
 These are all tools that we can use to identify real-life locations and record them in a digital data layer.